LibreDMR/OpenGD77_UserGuide/OpenGD77_User_Guide.md

 ## The Menu System

-The **OpenGD77** firmware utilizes a significantly revised menu structure compared to the official firmware.
+The firmware has its own menu system, which is completely different from the official firmware.

 Targeted at amateur use, this focuses on being more straightforward, with highlight on commonly-used features.